fbpx

 5. Child Tax Credit

 If you earn less than $400,000 you get a child tax credit (i.e. dollar for dollar deduction on your taxes) for each child you have.
 The number is $2,000 per kid.
-For my family, that is a potential $6,000 in direct tax savings for each child if we can get our taxable income below $400,000.
+For a family with 3 children, that is a potential $6,000 in direct tax savings for each child if we can get our taxable income below $400,000.

 6. Alternating Years